brandontlocke/NERtwork/README.md

 You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download)

 ## Folder Setup
-This script, as is, will run Stanford NER on every text file within a folder.
+This script, as is, will run Stanford NER on every text (.txt) file within a folder.
 This expects that the stanford-ner-2018-02-27 folder, all of the text files, and the batchner.sh script are all within the same folder.

 ```
 ├── project folder